Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Real data examples

-The corresponding analysis using CPA (Figure \ref{fig:RMSE_CPA}b) shows remarkable differences.
-Most notable is the low CPA in the tropics, which indicates poor performance of all forecasts.
+The corresponding results in terms of $\CPA$ and the C index (Fig.~\ref{fig:RMSE_CPA}b--c) resemble each other, but show remarkable differences to the RMSE based analysis.
+Most notable are their low values in the tropics, which indicate poor performance of all forecasts, well in line with recent findings in meteorology \citep{Kniffka2020}.
 In contrast, the low RMSE suggests superior performance in this region.
-As a rank based measure, CPA is independent of magnitude, and thus provides a scale free assessment of predictability, well in line with recent findings in meteorology (Kniffka et al., 2020).
-Another striking difference to RMSE is the large drop in CPA in the Furious Fifties of the southern hemisphere, creating a large asymmetry with the northern midlatitudes.
+The rank based measures are independent of magnitude and thus provide a scale free assessment of predictability.
+Another striking difference to RMSE is the large drop in the Furious Fifties of the southern hemisphere, creating a large asymmetry with the northern midlatitudes.
 This area is almost entirely oceanic and characterized by mobile low-pressure systems, the dynamical behaviour of which appears to be difficult to learn under data-driven approaches.

+In Fig.~\ref{fig:scatterplots} we compare $\CPA$ and the C index, both for individual grid cells and for measures that have been averaged over latitude bands.
+The scatterplots illustrate the findings from Sections \ref{sec:Spearman} and \ref{sec:comparison}, in that the value of $\CPA$ throughout is larger than for the C index, in remarkably close agreement with the respective theoretical relationship under the assumption of bivariate Gaussianity.

-We conclude that RMSE and CPA bring orthogonal facets of predictive performance to researchers' attention, and encourage the usage of grid cell averaged CPA to supplement RMSE as key performance measures in WeatherBench.
-While ACC is scale free as well, it is moment based rather than rank based, and thus is more closely aligned with RMSE than is CPA.
-Similar recommendations of using CPA apply in many applied settings, where predictions of a real-valued outcome are evaluated, and a magnitude dependent measure, such as RMSE, is usefully accompanied by a rank based criterion of predictive performance.
-In the special case of probabilistic classifiers for binary outcomes, this corresponds to reporting both the Brier mean squared error measure and AUC.
-See Hern{\'a}ndez-Orallo et al. (2012) for a detailed, theoretically oriented comparison of these and other performance measures under binary outcomes.
+We conclude that RMSE and the rank based measures bring orthogonal facets of predictive performance to researchers' attention, and encourage the usage of of $\CPA$ or the C index to supplement RMSE as key performance measures in WeatherBench.
+While ACC is scale free as well, it is moment based rather than rank based, and thus is more closely aligned with RMSE than a rank based measure.
+Similar recommendations apply in many practical settings, where predictions of a real-valued outcome are evaluated, and a magnitude dependent measure, such as RMSE, is usefully accompanied by a rank based criterion of predictive performance.
+In the special case of probabilistic classifiers for binary outcomes, this corresponds to reporting both the Brier mean squared error measure and $\AUC$.
+See \citet{Orallo2012} for a detailed, theoretically oriented comparison of these and other performance measures under binary outcomes.